 Trainer Tip: Choose a a chair or bench that will allow you to perform the step up while tracking your knee on top of your foot throughout the step-up portion of the exercise.

-How to Properly Perform a Single Leg Step Up + Rear Leg Lift:
+How To Do A Single Leg Step Up And Rear Leg Lift

-Begin in neutral standing position, holding a dumbbell in each hand at your sides.
+Begin in a neutral standing position, holding a dumbbell in each hand at your sides.

 Step your right leg onto a chair or bench, driving through your right glute to stand tall.
 Right knee should track over right foot and shoulders and upper body should be stacked over hips throughout the step up.

-Once you reach standing position on the chair/bench, float your rear, left leg behind you; squeezing your glutes and hamstrings.
+Once you reach standing position on the chair/bench, float your rear, left leg behind you.
+Squeeze your glutes and hamstrings.

 Slowly lower your rear left leg down as you lower back down to the starting position with control.